tgillus/pack-it/README.md

 ### Create Configuration File

-Create a config file named `pack-it.config.js` in the project root directory.
+Pack It! looks for a config file named `pack-it.config.js` in the project's root directory.
 The following is an example with all of the configurable settings:

 ```javascript
 module.exports = {